 Robert Renner, Senior Geographer

-Renner is a geographer by training and recognized as a leader in the federal geospatial community.
-Joining FHFA in 2022 as the agency’s sole geographer, Renner manages the agency’s geospatial data while contributing his expertise in spatial analysis to the production of housing-related data, statistics and research.
-Before joining FHFA, he spent several years as a senior manager in Deloitte’s Location Intelligence practice, delivering consulting and advisory services to various private and public sector clients.
-Prior to his time with Deloitte, Renner enjoyed a 16-year career in HUD’s Office of Policy Development and Research where he led the development of an agency-wide Geographic Information System (GIS) and numerous applications to support housing and community development programs.
-In addition to his work in the geospatial technology space, Renner has also published research in several academic journals.
-He holds an M.S. in Geography from the Indiana University of Pennsylvania, and a B.S. in Geography from Shippensburg University of Pennsylvania.
+Joining FHFA in 2022 as the Agency’s first and senior geographer, Renner manages geospatial data while contributing his expertise in spatial analysis to produce housing-related data, statistics, and research.
+Before FHFA, he spent several years as a Senior Manager in Deloitte’s Location Intelligence Practice delivering consulting and advisory services to various private and public sector clients.
+Prior to that, Renner worked in the Department of Housing and Urban Development’s Office of Policy Development and Research, where he led development of an agency-wide Geographic Information System and numerous applications to support housing and community development programs.
+He has also published research in several academic journals.

-Jessica Shui, Ph.D., Supervisory Economist
+Jessica Shui, Supervisory Economist

 Matthew Suandi, Economist

-Suandi applies a unique toolkit as an economic historian to address microeconomic issues.
-His research has covered issues like how career shocks affect labor market and individual outcomes, the impact of infrastructure expansion on political participation, and how land transfers affect communities in developing countries.
-Currently, he is studying the consequences of natural hazard risk in housing finance.
-He has presented research at the NBER summer institute, national conferences, and university seminars.
-He received his PhD in Agricultural and Resource Economics from UC Berkeley and his BS in Economics and Mathematics at Michigan State.
+Suandi’s research has covered issues such as how career shocks affect the labor market and individual outcomes, the impact of infrastructure expansion on political participation, and how land transfers affect communities in developing countries.
+He has presented research at the National Bureau of Economic Research Summer Institute, national conferences, and university seminars.
+He has a B.S. in Economics and Mathematics from Michigan State University and a Ph.D. in Agricultural and Resource Economics from the University of California, Berkeley.

-Anju Vajja, Senior Associate Director
+Anju Vajja, Principal Associate Director and Principal Advisor

 Scott Weiner, Economist

-November Wilson, Economist
+November Wilson, Senior Economist

 Debra Fuller, ABD, Principal Financial Engineer/Economist